 Open plan living space: With wooden floor.

-Kitchen area: With electric cooker, microwave, fridge, freezer and washing machine.
+Kitchen area: With electric cooker, microwave, fridge/freezer and dishwasher.

-Bedroom: With zip and link kingsize bed (can be 2ft 6in twin beds on request).
+Bedroom 2: With zip and link super kingsize bed (can be twin beds on request) and Freesat Smart TV with Netflix.